79 Easy Backpacking Food Ideas

 Gastro Gnome

-Founded by a formally trained chef, Gastro Gnome boasts a menu of legit freeze dried meals like Indian Yogurt Braised Chicken, Mushroom Ragu Farfalle, Chicken Pozole, and Bison Chorizo Hash.
+Founded by a formally trained chef, Gastro Gnome boasts a menu of legit freeze-dried meals like Indian Yogurt Braised Chicken, Mushroom Ragu Farfalle, Chicken Pozole, and Montana Beef Shepherd’s Pie.

 Outdoor Herbivore

 Vegetarian and vegan hikers will find tons of options at Outdoor Herbivore.
-The Chickpea Sesame Ziti and Switchback Burrito Stuffer sound great.
+The Basil Walnut Penne and Switchback Burrito Stuffer sound great.

 Packit Gourmet

 This is a small company out of Texas that specializes in dehydrated fare.
-We’re looking forward to trying the Beef BologneseCajun Gumbo, or Chicken and Dumplings on our next trip!
+We’re looking forward to trying the Texas State Fair Chili, Tortilla Soup, or the Fajita Chicken Burrito on our next trip!

 Wild Zora

-Based in Colorado, Wild Zora specializes in low sugar, high-protein, gluten-free, and Paleo backpacking meals.
+Based in Colorado, Wild Zora specializes in low-sugar, high-protein, gluten-free, and Paleo backpacking meals.
 They also offer a line of AIP (autoimmune protocol) meals.
 If you have any dietary restrictions, this is a great company to check out.
-We’ve heard great things about the Chili and Chicken Curry and the Bedrock Beef Chili.
+We’ve heard great things about the Bedrock Beef Chili.

 Minestrone in a grey backpacking pot with a purple spoon

-The sky’s the limit if you’re up to making your own meals.
-While we’ve developed a lot of different backpacking recipes over there years, we’ll give you our personal favorites here (ssh, don’t tell the others!)
+The sky’s the limit if you’re up to making your own homemade meals.
+While we’ve developed a lot of different backpacking recipes over there years, we’ll give you a shortlist of our some of our favorites meals (ssh, don’t tell the others!):

 Dehydrator Recipes: